Hometown: Greenland, NH

 Favorite Ice Cream Flavor: Ben & Jerry’s Half Baked

 In 10 words or less, why should a student want to be involved in this department?

-German is awesome, and the faculty is amazing.
+German is relevant and the language is fun to learn!

 What are your career aspirations/next steps after K?

 After K I’d like to take a year off and get some more work/internship experience and further explore my career interests.
 I’d like to go into Speech Pathology, Early Childhood Education, or (and now for something completely different) become a Physician Assistant.
 Clearly, I need to do some more soul searching to really know!